Business Insight

 Attorney General, The Hon Mark Dreyfus KC MP (second reading speech)

-With an election likely to be called in the first half of 2025 and many of the tranche 2 reforms subject to consultation and circulation of draft provisions, the likelihood that we will see tranche 2 before the election is quickly diminishing.
-However, with a comparatively small set of changes in tranche 1, it remains far more likely that some or all of the tranche 1 reforms will be pushed through prior before an election in 2025.
-Consultations are expected to commence before the end of 2024.
+However, with an election likely to be called in the first half of 2025 and many of the tranche 2 reforms subject to consultation and circulation of draft provisions, it is unlikely we will see tranche 2 before the Federal election in 2025.

 What reforms are still to come?